-I’d like to apply for the Babar Ali or Aman Fellowships and I hold a degree that is not from Pakistan.
+I’d like to apply for the Babar Ali Fellowship and I hold a degree that is not from Pakistan.
 Will I still be considered?

 While priority is given to applicants who have been educated in Pakistan primarily, we will consider applicants who have degrees from US institutions as well.

 I would like to apply for the South Asia Visiting Fellowship and my PhD is from an institution in the US/UK.
 Will I still be considered?

 While we welcome your application, please note that scholars who have primarily been educated at institutions in South Asia will be prioritized.